-Can You Recognize the Signs of a Stroke?
+Can you recognize the signs of a stroke?

-When a stroke occurs, quick action could mean the difference between life and death, consciousness and coma, mobility and paralysis.
-The clot or bleed that caused the stroke reduces blood flow to the brain, and prompt treatment is necessary to reduce the chance of permanent brain damage.
-The sooner the person suffering a stroke can get to the hospital (ideally within minutes of when symptoms start), the sooner they will have access to treatments and the better their outlook.
+The clot or bleeding that causes a stroke reduces blood flow to the brain.
+Prompt treatment is necessary to reduce the chance of permanent brain damage.
+The sooner the person who has a stroke can get to the hospital—ideally within minutes of when symptoms start—the sooner they will have access to treatments and the better their outlook.

-But many people are not aware of stroke signs and are unable to tell when a stroke is occurring.
+But many people are not aware of stroke signs and are unable to tell when a stroke is happening.
 Are you one of them?
 Could you tell if you or someone else was having a stroke?
 Take this quiz and find out.

 a.
-Yes, this could definitely be a stroke
+Yes, this could be a stroke

 b.
 No, this doesn’t sound like a stroke

 Answer: Yes.
-Jessica’s feelings of dizziness and the tingling in her legs could be symptoms of a transient ischemic attack (TIA).
+Jessica’s feelings of dizziness and the tingling in her leg could be symptoms of a transient ischemic attack (TIA).
 Sometimes called a "mini stroke," a TIA is a warning that you could have a stroke in the near future.
-Symptoms like sudden loss of vision, weakness on one side of the body, and difficulty speaking and/or walking, as well as the ones Jessica experienced, may last minutes or hours and then pass.
-Though the elderly are at highest risk of stroke, younger people can have strokes, too.
-Roughly one-third of people who are hospitalized for stroke in a given year are under the age of 65.
+Symptoms like sudden loss of vision, weakness on one side of the body, and difficulty speaking and/or walking (as well as the ones Jessica experienced) may last minutes or hours and then pass.

 a.
 Take some aspirin and rest